jxskiss/mcli/README.md

 Fow now the following modifiers are available:

-* D - marks a flag or argument as deprecated, "DEPRECATED" will be showed in help.
+* D - marks a flag or argument as deprecated, "DEPRECATED" will be shown in help.
-* R - marks a flag or argument as required, "REQUIRED" will be showed in help.
+* R - marks a flag or argument as required, "REQUIRED" will be shown in help.
 * H - marks a flag as hidden, see below for more about hidden flags.
-* E - marks an argument read from environment variables, but not command line, environment variables will be showed in a separate section in help.
+* E - marks an argument read from environment variables, but not command line, environment variables will be shown in a separate section in help.

-Hidden flags won't be showed in help, except that when a special flag "--mcli-show-hidden" is provided.
+Hidden flags don't show in help, except that when a special flag "--mcli-show-hidden" is provided.

 Modifier `H` shall not be used for an argument, else it panics.
-An argument must be showed in help to tell user how to use the program correctly.
+An argument must be shown in help to tell user how to use the program correctly.

 Modifier `E` is useful when you want to read an environment variable,